troyraen/DM-in-Stars/_Paper/figures/main.md

 #### Debug:

-- [ ]  last two profiles are at the wrong times. the correct profiles did not get saved. run models again. how to save the right profiles?
+- [ ]  last two profiles are at the wrong times. the correct profiles did not get saved. run models again.
-    - find the model numbers from `hdf` and save profiles that way.
+    - profile for h1_center<1e-4 was not set to be saved in `run_star_extras.f`.
+Not sure why h1_center<1e-3 didn't save. can find the model numbers from `hdf` and save profiles that way.
     - _first_ think about what story I'm trying to tell with this plot and make sure those profiles will still tell that story

 ```python